Preemption of Restrictions on Placement of Direct Broadcast Satellite, Broadband Radio Service, and Television Broadcast Antennas.

 Q: I want to install an antenna to access the Internet.
 Does the rule apply to me?

 A: Yes.
 Antennas designed to receive and/or transmit data services, including Internet access, are included in the rule.
 Additionally, the most recent amendment clarifies that hub or relay antennas used to access the Internet must provide broadband-only service to qualify under the rule.

 Q: Does this mean that I can install an antenna that will be used for voice and data services even though it does not provide video transmissions?

 A: Yes.
 The amendments have expanded the rule and permit you to install an antenna that will be used to transmit and/or receive voice and data services, except as noted above.
 The rule will also continue to cover antennas used to receive video programming.

 Q: I'm a board member of a homeowners' association and we want to revise our restrictions so that they will comply with the FCC rule.
 Do you have guidelines you can send me?

-A: The Commission does not have sample guidelines because every community i-s different.
+A: The Commission does not have sample guidelines because every community is different.
 We can provide you the rule and the relevant orders, which will give you general guidance.
 (See list of documents at the end of this Information Sheet.
 Some communities have written restrictions that provide a prioritized list of placement preferences so that residents can see where the association wants them to install the antenna.
-The residents should comply with the placement preferences provided the preferred placement does not impose unreasonable delay or expense or preclude reception of an acceptable quality signal.
+The residents should comply with the placement preferences provided the preferred placement does not impose unreasonable delay or expense or preclude reception or transmission of an acceptable quality signal.

 Q: What restrictions are permitted if the antenna must be on a very tall mast to get a signal?